To Schedule an Appointment, Call Us Toll Free At 1.877.526.3457. Or, Send Us an E-mail for a Prompt Response.

 According to the U.S. Department of Labor, Bureau of Labor Statistics, 19.6 percent of the labor force in 2015 have disabilities.
 On the other hand, 11.9 percent of people with disabilities are unemployed.
 For individuals who have lost their jobs or are unemployed and have to seek treatment for their disabilities, there are ways to receive financial assistance.
 Depending on their case, the Social Security Administration (SSA) has several disability programs they can apply for.

-The SSA sets a standard income limit for SSD beneficiaries.
-If an applicant’s income exceeds this limit due to his engagement or called substantial gainful activity (SGA), then no SSD benefits will be given.
+The SSA sets a standard income limit for SSDI beneficiaries.
+If an applicant’s income exceeds this limit due to their engagement or called substantial gainful activity (SGA), then no SSDI benefits will be given.
 The SGA required for each beneficiary depends on his or her disability and income.
-The SSA follows a formula that factors in the beneficiary’s income to come up with the SSI payment.
+The SSA follows a formula that factors in the beneficiary’s income to come up with the SSDI payment.
 Another element to consider is the category the beneficiary falls under.
 There’s a difference between the SGA for blind beneficiaries and for that of non-blind beneficiaries.
 The current SGA for blind beneficiaries is $1820, while for non-blind, it is at $1090.

-If you’ve been involved in an accident in Charleston that led to an injury, you may apply for an SSD benefit.
+If you’ve been involved in an accident in Charleston that led to an injury, you may apply for an SSDI benefit.
 During your application’s evaluation, a specialist will determine how long it will take before you can go back to work.
 In essence, your disability after the accident must be deemed to last for at least 12 months.
 If you know you have qualified yet the results of the application state that you don’t, you can hire a Social Security lawyer from Charleston to appeal the denial.